duckdb/duckdb-web/_posts/2024-03-22-dependency-management.md

 down the path of complete abstinence.
 Along the way, we will show practical examples of how external dependencies are possible, and how you can use this when creating your own DuckDB extension.

-## The difficulties of complete abstinence
+## The Difficulties of Complete Abstinence

 Having no external dependencies is conceptually very simple.
 However, in a real-world system with real-world requirements, it is difficult to achieve.
 Many features require complex implementations of protocols and algorithms, and